sriyogesh94/dcos-docs/1.9/administration/installing/update-a-node.md

 These steps are useful if you are downsizing a cluster, reconfiguring agent nodes, or moving a node to a new IP.
 When you change Mesos attributes (`⁠⁠⁠⁠/var/lib/dcos/mesos-slave-common`⁠⁠⁠⁠) or resources (⁠⁠⁠⁠`/var/lib/dcos/mesos-resources`⁠⁠⁠⁠), you must remove the agent node and re-register it with the master node under a new UUID.
 The master will then recognize the new attributes and resources specification.

-**Warning:** ⁠⁠⁠All tasks that are running on the agent will be killed since you are re-registering a UUID.
+**Warning:** ⁠⁠⁠All tasks that are running on the agent will be killed because you are changing agent attributes or resources.
 Mesos treats a re-registered agent as a new agent.

 ### Prerequisites: